-For the safeguarding of our pupils, to protect mental health, and to avoid disruption to learning, mobile phones should not be seen or used around school during our teaching day.
+For the safeguarding of our pupils, to protect mental health, and to avoid disruption to learning, mobile phones should not be used for any reason by senior pupils during school during our teaching day.

 If communication is needed between parent and child, the tutor, Head of Year or Office can be spoken with and a space given for contact.

-Any infringement of this will mean the mobile and/associated devices will be confiscated and placed in the school safe located in the staffroom and a demerit issued.
+A first infringement of this will mean the mobile and/associated devices will be confiscated and placed in the school safe located in the staffroom and a demerit issued.
 The pupil may collect at the end of the day.

-Repeated infringements will result in Tutor or Head of Year intervention and communication with home.
+A second infringement will result in the item being place in the safe and necessitating collection by parents by arrangement with the Head of Year.

+Repeated infringement will result in higher level sanctions and a request that the phone is handed in at the start of every day.

 Boarders from Year 6 up to Year 11 are required to hand in phones to boarding staff before the start of the school day.

-Sixth Formers are permitted to keep their phones on their person provided that they follow the school rules on acceptable use.
+Sixth Formers are permitted to keep their phones on their person provided that they follow the school rules on acceptable use and do not use in and around the Senior School areas.
+If seen in use, they will be reminded of the rules and required to put away.
+Repeated infringements will result in a meeting with the Head of Sixth Form and appropriate arrangements put in place to monitor/manage the situation as deemed necessary.